docker/docs/ee/ucp/admin/install/install-on-azure.md

 VM that's part of the Kubernetes cluster to be configured with a pool of IP addresses.

-You have two options for provisoning IPs for the Kubernetes cluster on Azure:
+There are two options for provisoning IPs for the Kubernetes cluster on Azure:
-- Docker UCP provides an automated mechanism to configure and maintain IP pools for standalone Azure VMs.
+- Docker UCP provides an automated mechanism to configure and maintain IP pools for standalone Azure virtual machines.
 This service runs within the calico-node daemonset and by default will provision 128 IP address for each node.
 This value can be configured through the `azure_ip_count`in the UCP [configuration file](../configure/ucp-configuration-file) before or after the UCP installation.
-Note that if this value is reduced post-installation, existing VMs will not be reconciled, and you will have to manually edit the IP count in Azure.
+Note that if this value is reduced post-installation, existing virtual machines will not be reconciled, and you will have to manually edit the IP count in Azure.
-- Manually provision additional IP address for each Azure VM.
+- Manually provision additional IP address for each Azure virtual machine.
 This could be done as part of an Azure Virtual Machine Scale Set through an ARM template.
 You can find an example [here](#set-up-ip-configurations-on-an-azure-virtual-machine-scale-set).
   Note that the `azure_ip_count` value in the UCP [configuration file](../configure/ucp-configuration-file) will need to be set